Leslie Brooke: Post-war

 Brooke's career was then interrupted by World War II.
 He resumed thereafter, initially with his special, but subsequently purchased an ERA B-type.
 With this car he won the Grand Prix des Frontières in 1946 and hillclimb events.

-In 1947, he finished second in the Swedish Winter Grand Prix in February, but retired from the Vallentuna F1 race held later the same month and from the Jersey F1 race held at Saint Helier.
+In 1947, Brooke finished second in the Swedish Winter Grand Prix in February, but retired from the Vallentuna F1 race held later the same month and from the Jersey F1 race held at Saint Helier.
 Brooke then purchased an ERA E-type which he used to compete in the Reims Grand Prix retiring after five laps after which he shared Fred Ashmore's ERA B-type which also retired after 33 laps.
 At the Grand Prix d'Albi, Brooke resumed with his own B-type but having qualified sixth, retired after 18 laps with an engine problem.
 At the Nice Grand Prix, he finished seventh with the B-type having qualified 20th, and last.
 He achieved the first-ever race finish (fourth) for the E-type in the 1947 British Empire Trophy at Douglas Circuit and at the 1947 French Grand Prix, qualified in eighth position with the same car but retired after only one lap with an engine problem.
 He later sold the car back to ERA.

 In 1948, Brooke began the season with the B-type, retiring from the Jersey F1 race in April, but claiming third-place in the British Empire Trophy in May, followed by fourth place in the inaugural Zandvoort Grand Prix.
 He then moved to a Maserati 4CLT, entered by Scuderia Ambrosiana and finished 11th in the Grand Prix d'Albi and 11th in the 1948 Italian Grand Prix under his own name, but was forced to retire from the Monza Grand Prix and the Penya Rhin Grand Prix.

 In 1949, Brooke finished seventh in the Grand Prix d'Albi with the Maserati, did not progress past the heats at the International Trophy and retired from the 1949 Italian Grand Prix.

 Brooke retired from the 1950 San Remo Grand Prix after eight laps.
 He subsequently reduced his participation in circuit racing and began competing in rallying with a Triumph TR2.
 He also competed in the Monte Carlo Rally in 1955 when the Standard Motor Company entered several of their Eight and Ten models.

 Brooke made an appearance at the 1954 Goodwood F1 race with a Connaught A-type-Lea Francis.
 However, having set fastest time in qualifying, he failed to start the race.